 DID NOT may involve another inherent investigation problem: it implies that the investigator describing what did not happen knows what should have happened.
 That knowledge typically is based on knowledge of the outcome or intermediate outcomes developed during the investigation, or manuals or procedures, or personal experience, which may or may not be valid in the present case.
 However, as the occurrence was happening, the people and objects involved did not know or were unaware of what the outcome would be, and so their actions must be understood within the context of the then current course of what was occurring, and how and why they might best influence that course of events.
 (Historians recognize this context problem.)
-To gain this understanding, investigators must try to avoid "hindsight bias" and determine what the person or object was doing (observing, recalling, anticipating, pondering, concluding, hearing, concerned about, saying, etc.) or occupied with at that time.
+To gain this understanding, investigators must try to determine what the person or object was doing (observing, recalling, anticipating, pondering, concluding, hearing, concerned about, saying, etc.) or occupied with at that time.
 See TIP below.

 This challenge is at the heart of "human factors" investigation needs, exemplified by the "what did he know and when did he know it" kind of pursuit.
 Paraphrased, what did they do and why did they do it.
 Until these questions are pursued, in lieu of the DID NOTs, investigators cannot lay legitimate claim to understanding why something happened.
 While perhaps adequate for legal proceedings, DID NOTs are unsatisfactory for investigation purposes if specific behavior changes to produce improved future performance are to be identified validly and reproducibly.

-The timing of all actions during a process is demanded by MES so they can be arrayed on a worksheet matrix in their temporal and spatial sequence with confidence, and so the effects of the timing of interactions can be identified.
+The timing of all actions during a process is demanded by MES so they can be arrayed on a matrix in their temporal and spatial sequence with confidence, and so the effects of the timing of interactions can be identified.
 The timing requirement also facilitates the identification of gaps in knowledge of the behaviors if the sequential actions of the person, object or energy can not be visualized in the form of a mental movie.
-The lack of timing requirements in tree arrays -- a major shortcoming with that data handling structure -- is overcome by MES worksheet matrixes.
+The lack of timing requirements in tree arrays -- a major shortcoming with that data handling structure -- is overcome by MES matrixes.

 The efficiency of investigations is enhanced by this Matrix-driven progressive analysis approach.
 It quickly exposes gaps in information about what an actor did that need to be filled by acquiring additional data about that actor.
 This is especially useful in team investigations, where the software provides for rapid and frequent distribution of the current status of the investigation among team members.

 Collaboration is encouraged, and differences or irrelevant theories or actions are quickly resolved with logic or additional data when data have to be harmonized and displayed on a matrix with properly reasoned links.
 Focusing on the matrix and its completion typically has the effect of subordinating perceived self interests to the broader group interest of understanding, explaining and displaying the process.
 Hypothesized actions must fit into the flow of the known actions already displayed and be validated by one or more sources.
-Irrelevant data are readily recognized by all when the actions are added to a worksheet matrix, but they can not eventually be linked to any displayed actions.
+Irrelevant data are readily recognized by all when the actions are added to a matrix, but they can not eventually be linked to any displayed actions.

-MES requires the source on which each worksheet matrix entry is based to be shown with the entry, to ensure that investigators do not "invent" actions for the Matrix (or if they do, they report that) and to provide reviewers with a source to which they can refer if questions arise.
+MES requires the source on which each matrix entry is based to be shown with the entry, to ensure that investigators do not "invent" actions for the Matrix (or if they do, they report that) and to provide reviewers with a source to which they can refer if questions arise.
 The software provides printouts of the sources listed for investigation management and source management purposes.

-Another paradigm shift is that MES uses only actions to describe and explain how a process produced an outcome.
+Another paradigm shift is that MES uses only actions to document and explain how a process produced an outcome.
 The underlying rationale is that in nature both static and dynamic states remain unchanged until acted on by someone or something.